 Mosquito repellents containing the active ingredients DEET, picardin, oil of lemon eucalyptus or IR3535 are most effective at repelling biting mosquitoes.
 In independent university studies, these ingredients perform best when tested against hungry mosquitoes and are recommended for protection from mosquitoes by the U.S. Centers for Disease Control.
 It is important to read and follow all label instructions on any insect repellent.
 Use the correct dosages and

-Following these simple steps to protect yourself and your family from mosquitoes will allow you to get outside and enjoy the spring season,
+Following these simple steps to protect yourself and your family from mosquitoes will allow you to get outside and enjoy the spring season, enjoy it!